madvadi/madvadi.github.io/README.md

 | 258 x 258 | 66,564 | -0.217 | 0.463% |
 | 516 x 516 | 266,256 | -0.216 | 0.175% |

-*Table 1, Convergance Mesh error when refined results are compared with the 129 x 129 mesh results.*
+*Table 1: Grid convergence error when refined results are compared against the baseline 129 x 129 mesh results.*

 ### Conclusion

-From the results, we can see that the results from the Lid-Cavity simulation have been verificated and validated agaist Ghia et al. 1982 paper for a Reynolds number of 100.
+From the results, we can see that the findings from the Lid-Cavity simulation have been verified and validated against the Ghia et al. 1982 paper for a Reynolds number of 100.

-## Subsonic Turbulent Boundary Layer over a Flate Plate with a Compressible Pressure Solver
+## Subsonic Turbulent Boundary Layer over a Flat Plate with a Compressible Pressure Solver

-In CD nozzle, a high temperature and pressure subsonic flow is converted to supersonic before being exhusted from the engine.
-A high-fidenlity simulation must remain stable across 2 flow regimes, i.e. subsonic and supersonic, while capaturing what is happening at the wall of the nozzle, e.g. wall temperature.
-Uisng a Density-based solver in the subsonic section of the CD nozzle is hard to keep stable, and therefore, use of a pressure based solver to produce a internal internal field for that section of the nozzle is used.
-I produced 2 unit cases using a zero pressure gradient flate plate simulations in compressible, subsonic, turbulent flow using the k-omega SST and Spalart-Allmaras.
+In a CD nozzle, a high-temperature and high-pressure subsonic flow is converted to supersonic flow before being exhausted from the engine.
+A high-fidelity simulation must remain stable across two flow regimes (i.e., subsonic and supersonic) while capturing the physics acting on the nozzle wall, such as wall temperature.
+Using a density-based solver in the subsonic section of a CD nozzle makes it difficult to maintain stability; therefore, a pressure-based solver is used to produce an internal field for that specific section of the nozzle.
+I produced 2 unit cases using zero-pressure-gradient flat plate simulations in a compressible, subsonic, turbulent flow using the $k$-$\omega$ SST and Spalart-Allmaras models.
-Nasa Turbulent Modelling Resource provides a validation case for my simulation to be compared against, which can be found at https://tmbwg.github.io/turbmodels/flatplate_val.html.
+The NASA Turbulent Modeling Resource provides a validation case for my simulation to be compared against, which can be found at https://tmbwg.github.io/turbmodels/flatplate_val.html.

-The baseline mesh that is used is a 175 by 90 grid size with the boundary conditions, as seen in Figure 8.
+The baseline mesh used features a 175 by 90 grid size with the boundary conditions shown in Figure 8.

 ![Flate Plate Mesh](plots/Mesh_N_BCs.png)
-*Figure 8: Mesh with 175 x 90 and the boundary conditions.*
+*Figure 8: Mesh with a 175 x 90 resolution and its corresponding boundary conditions.*

-For these turbulents models, it is important that the mesh near the wall is under y+ = 1 in order to resolve the visous sub-layer.
-Using the calcualted value of y coordiante for y+ = 1, I used a simple gradient ratio for bunching up the nodes along the y axis.
+For these turbulence models, it is crucial that the mesh spacing near the wall remains under $y^+ = 1$ in order to fully resolve the viscous sub-layer.
+Using the calculated $y$-coordinate value for $y^+ = 1$, I applied a simple expansion ratio to cluster the nodes closely along the y-axis.

 ### Case using Spalart-Allmaras

-For the Spalart-Allmaras model, I used set the inlet for $$\tilde{\nu} = \nu*3 = 4.7e-05 \frac{m^2}{s}$$ and let $$\nu_t = 0 \frac{m^2}{s}$$ at the inlet, so it can be calculated.
+For the Spalart-Allmaras model, I set the inlet value to $\tilde{\nu} = \nu \times 3 = 4.7\times10^{-5} \frac{m^2}{s}$ and defined $\nu_t = 0 \frac{m^2}{s}$ at the inlet so that it could be calculated dynamically.

 ### Verification